Have you heard of the term the ‘Great Resignation’?

 What’s fuelling this incoming exodus?
 We surveyed 1,000 workers from around Australia between the 30th of August and the 7th of September to find out.

-In this exclusive report, we share the essential findings including;
+In this exclusive workforce movement and employee retention report, we share the essential findings including;

 - Workers intentions for switching roles